OpenDAoC/OpenDAoC-Core/SRD/06_World_Systems/Teleportation_System.md

 ## Overview

+**Game Rule Summary**: Teleportation is the magical art of traveling instantly across great distances.
+You can teleport using spells, magical items, NPC teleporters, and portal networks scattered throughout the world.
+Each method has different restrictions - some don't work in combat, others require you to be in the same group as your target, and many are blocked in enemy territory.
+Teleportation is essential for getting around DAoC's vast world quickly, but the restrictions prevent it from being abused in combat situations.

 The Teleportation System provides various methods of magical transportation including spells, items, NPCs, and portal networks.
 This system enables rapid movement across the game world while maintaining balance and restrictions.

 ## Core Architecture

 ### Teleportation Types

+**Game Rule Summary**: There are many different ways to teleport, each with their own rules and limitations.
+Spells are the most common but don't work in combat.
+Items can be used more freely but have cooldowns.
+NPCs provide fixed routes between important locations.
+Portals offer instant travel but only work when your realm controls the connected keeps.
+Understanding which type to use in different situations is key to mastering movement in DAoC.
 ```csharp
 public enum TeleportationType
 {